INTRODUCTION

 3. Incidental contact, which is a judgement call by the umpire, shall not be subject to this rule.

-4. Managers should discuss the League’s slide or veer rule with umpires prior to the beginning of the game.
+4. The league’s slide or veer rule should be discussed with the umpire prior to the beginning of the game by the managers.

 The following language is included from the SSUSA rules for emphasis: